Micro-dot/independent-service-provider/README.md

 * Use Three slide (Carousel) .
 * short description What is my goal (About).
 * Simple Login And Sign in Authentication in my Website (react-firebase-hook).
-* If you are logged in to my site, you can access my secret path (checkout)
+* If you are logged in to my site, you can access my secret path (checkout).

 ## What Library we use this project.
 * 01. Bootstrap.